-BlueScope therefore submitted that the most appropriate method for determining the USP was BlueScope's 2012 CTM&S plus a level of profit from 2010.
+BlueScope therefore submitted that the most appropriate method for determining the USP was BlueScope's cost to make and sell (CTM&S) for 2012 plus a level of profit from 2010.

 BlueScope included in its confidential submission a proposed USP on the basis of the formula outlined above.